emichaud998/cooking_app_group_C/services/Recipes/README.md

 6. Update a recipe entry information associated with either an ID or exact name
 7. Delete a recipe entry associated with either an ID or exact name from Recipes collection
 8. Filter Recipes by one or more of the following (can limit this filtered list or skip over entries):
-    * Filter all recipes that includes at least one requested ingredient from list
+    * Filter all recipes that include the requested ingredients from list
-    * Filter all recipes that only include requested ingredients from list
+    * Filter all recipes that ONLY include requested ingredients from list
     * Filter all recipes that do not include any requested ingredients from list
     * Filter all recipes by dietary category
     * Filter all recipes by meal type